Disability Evaluation Under Social

 Disability in Children

 Under title XVI, a child under age 18 will be considered disabled if he or she has a medically determinable physical or mental impairment or combination of impairments that causes marked and severe functional limitations, and that can be expected to cause death or that has lasted or can be expected to last for a continuous period of not less than 12 months.

 What is a "Medically Determinable Impairment"?

-A medically determinable physical or mental impairment is an impairment that results from anatomical, physiological, or psychological abnormalities which can be shown by medically acceptable clinical and laboratory diagnostic techniques.
-A physical or mental impairment must be established by medical evidence consisting of signs, symptoms, and laboratory findings-not only by the individual's statement of symptoms.
+A medically determinable physical or mental impairment is an impairment that results from anatomical, physiological, or psychological abnormalities, which can be shown by medically acceptable clinical and laboratory diagnostic techniques.
+The medical evidence must establish a physical or mental impairment consisting of signs, symptoms, and laboratory findings-not only by the individual's statement of symptoms.

 The Disability Determination Process

 Most disability claims are initially processed through a network of local Social Security field offices and State agencies (usually called disability determination services, or DDSs).
-Subsequent appeals of unfavorable determinations may be decided in the DDSs or by administrative law judges in SSA's Office of Disability Adjudication and Review.
+Subsequent appeals of unfavorable determinations may be decided in the DDSs or by administrative law judges in SSA's Office of Disability Adjudication and Review (ODAR).

 Social Security Field Offices

 SSA representatives in the field offices usually obtain applications for disability benefits, either in person, by telephone, by mail, or via an online application process.
 The application and related forms ask for a description of the claimant's impairment(s); names, addresses, and telephone numbers of treatment sources; and other information that relates to the alleged disability.
 (The "claimant" is the person who is requesting disability benefits.)

 The field office is responsible for verifying nonmedical eligibility requirements, which may include age, employment, marital status, citizenship/residency and Social Security coverage information.
 For SSI eligibility, the field office verifies income, resources, and living arrangement information.
 The field office sends the case to a DDS for disability evaluation.